huilinghe19/sardana_practise/README.md

 1. In MATE Terminal:

     After installing Sardana and sardana training (https://sardana-controls.org/users/getting_started/installing.html) using git method.
 We can start Sardana Server with 'Sardana demo1' or 'Sardana demo1 --log-level=debug'.
+    If sardana can not be opened after the computer is just started, then do not check other things, restart the computer again, then the problem should be solved.
+Sometimes tango database can not run properly at once.

 2. Open spock console: